divijghose/firedrake/Firedrake-meeting-2023-07-19.md

 ## DH: Firedrake23
 The Firedrake team needs to think about the abstract to submit.

+## DH: PP24

 ## NB: Dual